 - Instead of hamburger buns, try English muffins, focaccia, rye bread, sourdough bread, ciabatta, pita, or your favorite base to build a spectacular burger.

 - Add Mexican flair by spicing the burgers with 1 teaspoon of taco seasoning or a Cajun or Creole blend and reducing the salt to 1/2 teaspoon.

-- Instead of American cheese, use pepper jack, mozzarella cheese, or blue cheese.
+- Replace the American cheese with pepper jack, mozzarella cheese, or blue cheese.

-- Instead of adding cheese after the burger has finished cooking, place the cheese on top of the burger when they are 2 degrees shy of 160 F, place the cheese on top and return them to the oven for 1 minute for it to melt.
+- Instead of adding cheese after the burger has finished cooking, place the cheese on top of the burger when they are 2 degrees shy of 160 F, and return them to the oven until the cheese is melted (about 1 minute).